KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 This article describes the KeyboardKit system keyboard.

-Since Apple just provides a very limited API to custom keyboard extensions, you have to implement most functionality from scratch, including the keyboard view itself.
+As you may have noticed, Apple provides a very limited API to custom keyboard extensions.
+You have to implement much functionality from scratch, including the keyboard view itself.

-KeyboardKit therefore has a ``SystemKeyboard`` that can be used to create alphabetic, numeric, symbolic and unicode-based keyboards that mimic the native iOS keyboard.

-System keyboards can be customized and styled to great extent, using styles and themes, and automatically adjusts to the observable state you pass in.
+KeyboardKit therefore has a ``SystemKeyboard`` that can be used to create alphabetic, numeric and symbolic keyboards that mimic the native iOS keyboard.
+It can be customized and styled to great extent, and automatically adjusts to the observable state you pass in.

-[KeyboardKit Pro][Pro] unlocks powerful system keyboard and theme previews when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks powerful system keyboard previews when you register a valid license key, and will also make it support emoji keyboards.
 Information about Pro features can be found at the end of this article.

 ## How to set up a system keyboard

-KeyboardKit will by default use a standard ``SystemKeyboard`` if you don't provide a custom view.
-So, if you just want to use such a standard keyboard, you don't have to do anything.
+KeyboardKit will by default use a standard ``SystemKeyboard``.
+If you just want to use this view, you don't have to do anything.

-If you want to customize the system keyboard, or wrap it in another view like a `VStack`, you just have to override the ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any of the `setup(with:)` functions with a custom view.
+If you however want to customize the system keyboard, wrap it in another view like a `VStack` or use a custom view, you must override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any of the `setup(with:)` functions with a custom view.

 ```swift
 class KeyboardController: KeyboardInputViewController {